ToSStudio/LoRa-P2P/README.md

 ## Libraries

-Please install in Library Manager (Sketch->Include Library->Library Manager or "<shift><cntl>i" ) the Library "LoRa" by Sundeep Mistry in version 0.8.0 or higher prior compilation.
+Please install in Library Manager (Sketch->Include Library->Library Manager or "`<shift> <cntl> i`" ) the Library "LoRa" by Sundeep Mistry in version 0.8.0 or higher prior compilation.

 For the Receiver pls install u8x8